 Why we should talk more (and better) about the future

-Moving into the future has therefore become a more difficult and, at the same time, necessary challenge than ever.
+Moving into the future has thus become a more difficult and, at the same time, necessary challenge than ever.

-Tomorrow, with its technological and climatic challenges at the forefront, is pressing.
+The Tomorrow, with its technological and climatic challenges, is pressing.
 And yet, it seems that we have not yet learned to relate to the times to come in a rational, honest and, above all, effective way.
-Because, precisely, to try to anticipate the future, to guess it, as some try to do, is a mistaken and often deceitful approach.
+Because, precisely, trying to anticipate the future, to guess it, as some try to do, is a mistaken and often deceitful approach.

-To begin with, let us ask ourselves: what do we think of when we think of the future?
-Definitely never something concrete and commonplace.
-And that's because, ultimately, the future doesn't exist.
+First of all, let us ask ourselves: what do we think of when we think of the future?
+Definitely never something concrete and common.
+And that is because, ultimately, the future does not exist.
 It is an abstraction.
-And, as the abstraction that it is, it is drawn in very different ways in the mind of each individual or of each collective.
+And, as the abstraction that it is, it is drawn in very different ways in the mind of each individual or each collective.

-It is what the futurist Jim Dator, one of the greatest eminences on the subject today, calls "images of the future".
-Although, that the future as such does not exist and is only a diffuse nebula of mental images, does not mean that such images are not relevant.
+It is what the futurist Jim Dator, one of the greatest eminences in the field, calls "images of the future".
+Although the future as such does not exist and is only a diffuse nebula of mental images, this does not mean that such images are not relevant.
 On the contrary: these images should serve as a basis for our actions in the present.
-Because, as Dator himself points out, "the future cannot be predicted, but alternative futures can and must be predicted."This is what Futures Studies is all about: identifying and examining the various alternative scenarios that present themselves to us based on the dominant events, ideas and trends of the time or place.
+Because, as Dator himself points out, "the future cannot be predicted, but alternative futures can and should be forecasted", something to which the so-called Futures Studies are dedicated: identifying and examining the different alternative scenarios that are presented to us according to the dominant events, ideas and trends of each time or place.

 Thus, we find ourselves with the paradox of thinking about the future more than at any other time, but in the wrong way.
-We think of it as a destiny, as a future (to-be), as something strange towards which we are approaching as if swept along by the current.
-This passive role perpetuates us in that state of "shock" that Toffler mentioned: we do not know where we are going, we have no power over it and, therefore, we can only let ourselves be carried along.
+We think of it as a destiny, as a future (to-come), as something strange towards which we are approaching as if swept along by the current.
+This passive role perpetuates us in that state of "shock" mentioned by Toffler: we do not know where we are going, we have no power over it and, therefore, we can only let ourselves be carried along.
 We live disempowered in the face of the future because we feel it is alien to us; because it is, on the one hand, unknown, and on the other, inevitable.

-This circumstance blurs our way of facing tomorrow, as it is used as a tool, sometimes as a threat and sometimes as a promise, to obtain benefits or accumulate power in the present.
-When multinationals brandish concepts such as "green economy" or "sustainability", for example, what they are often aiming for is to continue selling their products and not to bring us closer to a livable future.
-When politicians whip up fear towards their ideological adversaries, painting dystopian futures, their main concern is not usually that future, but their next electoral results.
+This circumstance blurs the way we face the Tomorrow, because it is used as a tool, sometimes as a threat and sometimes as a promise, to achieve profits or accumulate power in the present.
+When multinationals throw concepts such as "green economy" or "sustainability", for example, what they are often aiming for is to continue selling their products and not to bring us closer to a livable future.
+When politicians incite fear in their ideological adversaries -painting dystopian futures- their main concern is not usually that future, but their next electoral results.

-Hence the importance of Futures Studies and of bringing their precepts closer to the citizenry, of putting them on the front page of public opinion.
-To abandon the shock of the future, to stop stimulating and manipulating it for present purposes and to analyse, jointly and honestly, which are the alternatives that are presented to us in order to direct us towards those that are most convenient for us.
-The future is not given to us, it is not a fatality, but it is constructed, we are constructing it, with the decisions, discourses, inventions and tendencies of today.
+Hence the importance of Futures Studies and of bringing their reflections closer to the people, of putting them on the front page of public opinion.
+Abandoning the shock for the future, stop whipping it up and manipulating it for present purposes and analyze, jointly and honestly, which are the alternatives that we are facing in order to direct ourselves towards those that are most convenient for us.
+The future is not given to us, it is not a fatality but something that is built up, we are actually building it, with today's decisions, speeches, inventions and trends.